 SERG Operating Procedures

-1. Following consultation with the Director of Security, the Vice President for Finance and Administration, the President’s Chief of Staff, and the Chief Communications Officer, the President will determine whether to convene the SERG.
+1. Following consultation with the Director of Security, the Vice President for Finance and Administration, the President’s Chief of Staff, and the Vice President for Communications and Public Affairs, the President will determine whether to convene the SERG.
 In their absence, the Director of Security will activate the SERG.
 The Director or his/her designee will inform the Bates Communication Office of the incident.
 In the event of imminent danger to individuals or groups of individuals, public safety procedures will take precedence over immediately activating SERG.

 2. Bates Campus Safety will contact the SERG and other necessary personnel.